glcraft/glap/docs/PARSERS.md

 Model to define the program command line.

 `Name` is the program name.
-It does not infer to the parser butt is here to name the program in the help.
+It does not infer to the parser but is here to name the program for generating the help.
 See [HELP.md](./HELP.md) for more details.

 `def_cmd` is the default command behaviour which define the default command to parse when you don't specify in the